wandb/weave/docs/docs/tutorial-tracing_1.md

 sentence = """I watched as a Tyrannosaurus rex (T. rex) chased after a Triceratops (Trike), \
 both carnivore and herbivore locked in an ancient dance.
 Meanwhile, a gentle giant \
-Brachiosaurus (Brachi) calmly munched on treetops, blissfully unaware of the chaos below.
+Brachiosaurus (Brachi) calmly munched on treetops, blissfully unaware of the chaos below."""
-"""

 result = extract_dinos(sentence)
 print(result)